Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 ### May 25

-I added the mouseclick method, which allows the players to manipulate the board, select cards, pieces, and destinations, and move, take turns, and win.
-I also made minor edits to the other files, such as making bounds for the board in the isvalid function.
+I added the MouseClicked() method, which allows the players to manipulate the board, select cards, pieces, and destinations, and move, take turns, and win.
+I also made minor edits to the other files, such as making bounds for the board in the isValid() function.
+Then I made some bugfixes in MouseClicked(), and added whichTile() to the Game class.

 ## Mikayla Lin